 CONSTRUCTION COST: Examples of construction costs include, but are not limited to, architects and engineering fees, site preparation, including demolition costs, building permit fees, contractor and sub-contractor fees, building materials, construction equipment rental, construction supplies and utilities, construction equipment operating and maintenance cost, and wages and benefits, as compensation for construction work performed.

-BUILDING COMPONENTS: Consists of items permanently affixed/installed to the building shell, necessary for the building to be used as intended, which are integral to the building and can not be removed without damaging the building.
+BUILDING COMPONENTS: Consists of items permanently affixed/installed to the building shell, necessary for the building to be used as intended, which are integral to the building and cannot be removed without damaging the building.
 Examples include, but are not limited to elevators, HVAC, plumbing system, electrical wiring, fixed theater or classroom seating, telecommunication/data wiring, fire alarm and sprinkler systems, and other fixtures and equipment installed with the intent of permanent use in the building.

 REMODELING AND BETTERMENTS vs. MAJOR MAINTENANCE AND REPAIRS

 REMODELING, BETTERMENTS, AND RENOVATION: The reworking of an existing building or portion of an existing building, including upgrading the major systems, which extends the building’s usable capacity or useful life shall be capitalized.
 This includes the major replacement, or upgrading of building systems, components, or fixed equipment that is necessitated by facility obsolescence, change in use, code requirements, physical plant wear-out, and/or related interior space modifications and aesthetic improvements.
-Examples include, but are not limited to: demolition of the interior of a building or portion thereof including the removal and subsequent replacement of electrical, plumbing, ventilating and air conditioning systems, fixed equipment, floor coverings and interior walls and partitions (whether fixed or moveable).
+Examples include but are not limited to: demolition of the interior of a building or portion thereof including the removal and subsequent replacement of electrical, plumbing, ventilating and air conditioning systems, fixed equipment, floor coverings and interior walls and partitions (whether fixed or moveable).
 If an individual project cost less than $100,000, the expense is to be charged to repair and maintenance operations object code, rather than capital.

 Cosmetic remodeling, such as simple replacement of floor and wall coverings as part of a periodic redecorating, is a maintenance and repair activity.
-These cost shall not be capitalized, except when it is incidental to a remodeling, betterment and renovation project.
+These costs shall not be capitalized, except when it is incidental to a remodeling, betterment and renovation project.

 MAJOR MAINTENANCE AND REPAIRS: The periodic need to repair and rework building and infrastructure systems or components to maintain the original condition of the asset.
 The expense should be classified as a repair and maintenance expenditure and charged to operations object code.
-Examples include, but are not limited to: re-roofing, disassembling and rebuilding air-conditioning systems water chillers, replacement of worn out heating systems, and other major components.
+Examples include, but are not limited to: re-roofing, disassembling and rebuilding air-conditioning systems water chillers, replacement of worn-out heating systems, and other major components.
 This repair work does not usually make the building more useful or add to the estimated useful life of the building as a structure.

 Maintenance and repairs large enough to involve outside contractors are undertaken in the Unexpended Plant Funds.
 As the maintenance is completed, the expense is not added to that asset’s cost basis in the capital assets of the University.
 (Net Investment in Plant)

 Improvements to land and buildings leased by the University are capitalized at $100,000 or more.
-When a land and/or building lease is not renewed, the recorded cost of any leasehold improvements are written off by Property Management-FSO.
+When a land and/or building lease is not renewed, the recorded cost of any leasehold improvements are written off by Property Management.

 This category consists of the works of art (murals, frescoes, sculptures, fountains, mosaics, etc.) funded through the budget of any major building construction or renovation project.
 Major buildings are those with a total project cost of $1 million or greater.
 The funded amount for public art shall not exceed one-half of one percent (0.5%) of the construction or renovation budget.

 Public art is capitalized at purchase cost.
-Annually, Facilities Management is responsible to advise Property Management-FSO of the value of stolen, destroyed, and retired through Surplus Property.
+Annually, Facilities Management is responsible to advise Property Management of the value of stolen, destroyed, and retired through Surplus Property.
 This value is deducted from the composite capitalized value of public art.

 CONSTRUCTION IN PROGRESS: